verySmolBrain/random-penguin-facts/README.md

 and make sure you have `"type": "module"` in your package.json file.
 Note you'll also have to run Jest using `node --experimental-vm-modules node_modules/jest/bin/jest.js` instead of `jest` because of the way Jest handles ES6 modules which will give you a bunch of harmless warnings that I still haven't figured out how to turn off.

 There's also an issue with ts-jest with linting where it compiles and runs fine if you leave in a .ts extension or just leave our the extension completely however the linter complains it can't find the module.
 To fix this I converted the file to a .js file instead and used a .js extension.
 I suspect this is because ts-jest compiles things under the hood which means it works fine but because it's not integrated into VSCode properly, the linter doesn't actually detect this.
 I'm pretty sure there's a way to fix this but I haven't looked into it yet.
 Either that or I just setup things wrong so if anyone has a fix it would be nice.

+Otherwise this is expected behaviour from TypeScript where you need a .js extension if you're importing local modules even if the file has a .ts extension and no extensions if you're importing an external module if you're using NodeNext.
+There should be a simple fix for this issue I encountered but I haven't found a solution yet because I'm not too familiar with the intricacies of TypeScript.

 This should work as of now but also note that there have been lots of changes and development happening in this area so this can change pretty fast.
 I've read articles from 2022 that are already outdated regarding the setup for this.